Phil MeekinView Profile

-If the employer is an individual, or partner in a business, and has gone bankrupt and the business or its assets are sold, employees will not transfer to the purchasing company.
-They may be entitled to insolvency and redundancy payments from the National Insurance Fund.
-They need to have worked for the employer for at least two years.
-The amount due will be based on weekly pay, age and continuous employment with the employer.
+If the bankrupt director is the only one in the business, the company will be dissolved, and its assets sold; employees will not transfer to any purchasing company.
+If only one director is bankrupt, the company can continue trading, but they must step down.
+They may be entitled to insolvency and redundancy payments from the National Insurance Fund, but they need to have worked for the employer for at least two years.
+The amount due is based on weekly pay, age and number of years of continuous employment.

-The main purpose of administration is to rescue a company though this may not be possible.
-An administrator will try to get a better result for creditors than would be possible if the company was wound up.
-If neither of these is possible, an administrator will sell the company’s property to make at least some payment to creditors.
+The primary purpose of administration is to rescue a company, though this may not be possible.
+An administrator would try to get a better result for creditors than would be possible if the company was wound up.
+If neither of these is possible, an administrator will sell the company’s assets to make at least some payment to creditors.

-If the main focus of an administrator’s actions is to rescue the business or provide a better result for creditors without winding up the company then the employment contract is protected during a transfer or takeover.
-Some of the rights may be different than the protections during a normal transfer or takeover.
+If the main focus of an administrator’s actions is to rescue the business or provide a better result for creditors without winding up the company, then the employment contract is protected during a transfer or takeover.
+Some of the rights may be different than the protections during a standard transfer or takeover.

 Voluntary arrangements with creditors

-An employer who gets into financial trouble may be able to avoid liquidation or bankruptcy by entering into a formal arrangement with its creditors.
-This needs to be with the help of a licensed insolvency practitioner.
-If the employer is going through a voluntary arrangement the employment contract is protected during a transfer or takeover.
+An employer who gets into financial trouble may be able to avoid liquidation or bankruptcy by entering into a formal agreement with its creditors.
+These arrangements need to be undertaken with the help of a licensed insolvency practitioner.
+If the employer is going through a voluntary arrangement, employment contracts are protected during a transfer or takeover.